theprogrammergary/Discord-AntiSpam-Bot/README.md

 ## Discord Imposter Bot 🤖

 ### About - Scammers join open/free discord servers of popular influencers and often try to imitate said influencer.
 They DM users of the server pretending to be an influencer and offer fake products/services scamming innocent people.
 Banning/Moderating of these users would require monitoring 24/7 so this bot was created.
 It checks all users credentials against moderators.
 If their credentials match too closely to a moderator then that user is banned or kicked.
-User credentials are checked when they either join the server or update their credentials.
+User credentials are checked when users either join the server or update their credentials.
 Enjoy and 🖕🏼 you scammers.

 ![image](image.png)